Vascular Plants of North Carolina

 Southeastern NY to IN, south to NC, SC, GA, and AL. Primarily in the Appalachian Mountains.

-AbundanceProbably infrequent (to possibly fairly common) in the Mountains, but might be more numerous, as it has been documented from the entire Mountain region (though with small, un-natural holes).
+AbundanceApparently infrequent to fairly common in the Mountains, as it has been documented from the entire Mountain region (though with small, un-natural holes).
 Likely very rare in the western Piedmont, and perhaps truly absent from the central and eastern Piedmont.
 The assigned State Rank by NCNHP of S3? seems appropriate at the present time.

 HabitatMoist to mesic hardwood forests, cove forests, rocky slopes, ridgetops, wooded roadbanks.
 Apparently most often found in high pH soils, and more often in forest interiors than is the similar S. patens.